How to Recognize ADHD Symptoms at Every Age

 ADHD in Adolescents

 In the teen years, hyperactivity tends to improve.
 But your child may feel restless and be uncomfortable sitting for long periods.

 At this stage, Barkley notes, "other problems -- with time, motivation, organization -- these are going to become the costliest symptoms for them."

 A teen with ADHD may have a hard time concentrating on schoolwork but may do well with video games, which offer immediate rewards.

 All teens can be emotional, but one with ADHD may have more trouble keeping his emotions in check.

-Because of the tendency to be impulsive, a teen with ADHD might do risky things, including using alcohol and drugs, lying, stealing, and having unprotected sex.
-Safety in the car may also be an issue.
+Because of the tendency to be impulsive, a teen with ADHD might do risky things, including use alcohol and drugs, lie, steal, and have unprotected sex.
+Safety in the car may also be a problem.
 "This is one of the worst disorders you can have while operating a motor vehicle," Barkley says.

 ADHD in Adults

 The hyperactivity that comes with ADHD fades further with age.
 But other symptoms continue to create problems in many areas of life.

 An adult with ADHD may: